Overview

 5. Add rule information (Fields with * are required).
 Configuration items are as follows:

-Allow-Origin: The sources from which cross-origin requests are allowed.
-You can add domains and IP addresses.
+Origin: The sources from which cross-origin requests are allowed.
+Add your own domain name.
+Supports adding domain names (including Chinese domain names) and IP addresses.

 More than one domain name can be specified, with one domain name per line.